Servilia (mother of Brutus): Relationship with Caesar

 Caesar had numerous affairs with women married and unmarried, but none lasted as long, nor were they as passionate as his affair with Servilia.
 An intimate relationship between the two probably started in 59, after the death of Servilia's second husband.
 The affair was well known and Servilia suffered no damage to her reputation because of this relationship.
 Unlike most other aristocratic affairs, this one seemed also to have lasted over many years.

 The relationship broadly is first recorded in extant sources in 63, when Servilia apparently was caught sneaking a love note to Caesar in the senate by her brother Cato.
 Cato was greatly displeased to find out about Caesar's correspondence with his half-sister.
 Modern scholars have made use of this incident to indicate the passion between Servilia and Caesar, noting that Servilia maintained long-distance contact while Caesar was away. as both Cato and Brutus espoused the side of Pompey, despite the latter's role in the death of her former husband.

 Plutarch only emphasized Servilia's devotion for Caesar, claiming that she was madly in love with him, but it is widely accepted that Caesar held a deep affection for Servilia.
 Scholars speculate that it was Caesar's affections which allowed the affair to continue for as long as it did.
 During his consulship in 59, Caesar supposedly presented Servilia with an outrageously expensive pearl worth some six million sesterces.

 Another popular rumor was that Servilia was prostituting her daughter Tertia to Caesar in 47 BC.
-At an estate auction where Caesar received several properties at a low rate to give to Servilia, Cicero remarked, "It's a better bargain than you think, for there is a third (tertia) off."
+At an estate auction where Caesar received several properties at a low rate to give to Servilia, Cicero remarked, "It's a better bargain than you think, for there is one-third deducted;" the Latin phrase, tertia deducta, is a pun, meaning both "a third off" and "with Tertia seduced".
 Some ancient sources refer to the possibility of Caesar being Brutus' real father, despite Caesar being only fifteen years old when Brutus was born.
 Ancient historians were sceptical of this possibility and "on the whole, scholars have rejected the possibility that Brutus was the love-child of Servilia and Caesar on the grounds of chronology".
 Perhaps out of a desire to avoid offending Servilia, Caesar gave orders that Brutus should not be harmed if encountered after the Pompeian defeat at Pharsalus.

 When her son – Marcus Junius Brutus – divorced his wife Claudia to marry Cato's daughter Porcia in 45, she disapproved, having been instrumental in arranging the match and also disagreeing with the anti-Caesarian stance taken by her half-brother Cato.
 Servilia may also have been jealous of the affection that Brutus showed his new bride.
 Later that year, Caesar appointed her son urban praetor for 44.